nemanja-rakicevic/useful_scripts/README.md

-# useful_scripts
+# Sseful scripts

-Some scripts (mostly for testing) I need to have in one place.
+Some scripts I find useful (mostly for testing) and need to have them in one place.

+- test_gym_working.py
+Script that tests whether gym is installed properly and if MuJoCo works.